-- Access to an eclectic range of optional modules including Europe and Globilisation, Nationalism in Europe, European Economic Governance, Memories of the Second World War in European Autobiographical Writing and History of European Translation.
+- Access to an eclectic range of optional modules including Europe and Globalisation, Nationalism in Europe, European Economic Governance, Memories of the Second World War in European Autobiographical Writing and History of Translation.

-- Dissertation allows students to focus on European-wide issues or to specialise on the politics, cultures, societies of specific European countries (France, Germany, Italy, Spain, Portugal).
+- Opportunity to complete a dissertation on European-wide issues or to specialise on the politics, cultures, societies of specific European countries (France, Germany, Italy, Spain, Portugal).

 - Training specifically tailored to the needs of Humanities and Social science graduates with emphasis on the use of information resources, including electronic sources such as databases and the Internet; research design, in particular on the constitution of a formal dissertation proposal; preparation of literature reviews; and (where appropriate) interview techniques.